Diode

 , the value of the Reverse recovery loss

-table, Erec(Tj, If) parameter specifies the dissipated energy in function of the
+table, Erec(Tj, If) parameter specifies the dissipated energy as a function of the

 junction temperature and the forward current just before the switching event.
 The off-state

-voltage linearly scales the losses prior to the latest device turn-off event.
-The table uses
+voltage linearly scales the losses relative to the Turn-off voltage when measuring

-tabulation parameter to a value that is lower than the fastest switching
+parameter to a value that is lower than the fastest switching period.

 If you set the Reverse recovery loss model parameter to